dell/omnia/docs/source/Troubleshooting/knownissues.rst

 **Resolution**:

 If you have enabled the option to install the login node in the cluster, set the hostnames of the nodes in the format: *hostname.domainname*.
-For example, *manager.omnia.test* is a valid hostname for the login node. **Note**: To find the cause for the failure of the FreeIPA server and client installation, see *ipaserver-install.log* in the manager node or */var/log/ipaclient-install.log* in the login node.
+For example, *manager.omnia.test* is a valid hostname for the login node. **Note**: To find the cause for the failure of the FreeIPA server and client installation, see *ipaserver-install.log* in the kube_control_plane or */var/log/ipaclient-install.log* in the login node.

 ⦾ **Why does FreeIPA installation fail on the control plane when the public NIC provided is static?**